 For instructions on how to complete Form I-751, see Filling Out USCIS Form I-751, Petition to Remove Conditions on Residence (Line by Line).
 If you are a conditional resident spouse, put an "X" in Part 3 (Basis for Petition) Box 1.e. to indicate that you are applying for the domestic violence waiver.
 If you are a conditional resident child applying for this waiver, put an "X" in Box 1.f.
 Then fill out the rest of the application as instructed.

 In order to file a Form I-751 with a waiver based on abuse or battering, you must submit your completed and signed petition along with the following:

-After you file your I-751, you will be issued a receipt notice on USCIS Form I-797, which will serve as your green card during the time that USCIS is reviewing your case.
-You may continue to live and work in the United States and travel abroad for the period specified on this notice.
+After filing your I-751, you will be issued a receipt notice on USCIS Form I-797, which will essentially serve as your green card during the time that USCIS is reviewing your case.
+You may continue to live and work in the United States and travel abroad for the time period specified on this notice.

 Make sure to respond to all requests for evidence and appointment notices from USCIS, and let it know if you change your address.

 You will eventually be scheduled to go to a local USCIS office for an interview, where you will answer questions about the specific instances of your spouse's extreme cruelty or battering and asked questions about your marriage.